johnsonmitchelld/algorithms/README.md

 Read about caches and cache efficiency.
 Know what a cache miss is.
 Know that reading from registers is lightning-fast, reading from the various caches is pretty fast, reading from memory is slow, and that reading from the hard disk is abysmally slow.

 From Hacker News: Learn how much slower it is to sum integers in a linked list than an array, and why (vectorized operations?)
-[SIMD processor operations](https://safari.ethz.ch/digitaltechnik/spring2019/lib/exe/fetch.php?media=digitaldesign-2019-lecture20-simd-afterlecture.pdf) allow you to perform the same operation on many values in an array simultaneously.
+CS students should know cache behaviour, SIMD-friendliness, branch prediction, multi-threaded programming, real-time constraints, hardware acceleration, etc. [SIMD processor operations](https://safari.ethz.ch/digitaltechnik/spring2019/lib/exe/fetch.php?media=digitaldesign-2019-lecture20-simd-afterlecture.pdf) allow you to perform the same operation on many values in an array simultaneously.
 Summing a linked list would require the processor to perform one add operation per element, then one operation to traverse the pointer.
 A naive implementation of the array sum would require only one add operation per element with no pointer traversal, but a SIMD-capable processor could sum many elements at once, reducing the number of cycles required by the number of elements the vectorized processing unit can handle at once.
 TODO: write a blog post on this

 Read how to implement an LRU cache, and then actually write one that gets and sets in worst-case O(1) time.
 This is a weirdly common interview problem.

 ### Databases

 Learn about SQL databases.
-Learn how to desi gn a SQL database schema; it comes up in interviews often.
+Learn how to design a SQL database schema; it comes up in interviews often.
 Read about ACID, the CAP theorem, and BASE (you don’t need to memorize the terms, just understand the concepts at a high level.)
 Understand why joins can become unscalable.
 Learn the basics of [NoSQL databases](https://www.youtube.com/watch?v=qI_g07C_Q5I).

 ### Web Development